knightpp/embot/README.md

 # Embot

-This is a bot.
-It can parse twitter/x links and create a status with the post's preview data using FxTwitter.
+This is a bot for fediverse.
+It can parse twitter/x links and post a status via Mastodon API.
+Preview data is pulled from FxTwitter.